Y2KPRABU/Y2KPRABU/privacypolicy.md

 **4. Information Sharing and Disclosure**

-We do not have any of your personal information to third parties, except:
+We do not have any of your personal information, and hence we do not share any information with third parties.

 **5. Your Rights**